Tunisia’s turmoil is being watched warily around the globe

 Days of political turmoil in Tunisia over the economy and the coronavirus have left its allies in the Middle East, Europe and the United States watching to see if the fragile democracy will survive

-TUNIS, Tunisia -- Days of political turmoil in Tunisia over a crippled economy and surging coronavirus infections have left the country's allies in the Middle East, Europe and the United States watching to see if its fragile democracy will survive.
+TUNIS, Tunisia -- Days of political turmoil in Tunisia over a crippled economy and surging coronavirus infections have unnerved allies in Europe and the United States, while garnering the support of key Mideast partners watching to see if Islamists and Tunisia's fragile democracy will survive.

-Autocratic leaders from Egypt to Saudi Arabia hope this week's power grab by Tunisian President Kais Saied spells doom for the region’s Islamists.
-But they also fear a reignited Arab Spring, like the uprising that was kindled by Tunisia a decade ago.
+Autocratic leaders from Egypt to Saudi Arabia hope this week’s power grab by Tunisian President Kais Saied spells doom for the region’s Islamists.
+But they also fear a reignited Arab Spring, like the region-wide uprisings kindled by Tunisia a decade ago.

-And around the world, pro-democracy campaigners wonder if a country they held up as a beacon is drifting back toward dictatorship.
+And around the world, pro-democracy campaigners wonder if a country they held up as a beacon is losing its promise of democratic rule, as other nations roiled by Arab Spring protests have.

 Tunisia, with only 12 million of Africa’s 1.3 billion people, holds outsized symbolism as a nation that designed a democracy from scratch and earned a Nobel Peace Prize after its largely bloodless revolution.

-Without warning on Sunday, Saied froze the nation’s parliament and took over executive powers, saying he had to save the country, which is suffering from an outbreak of the virus and a failing economy.
+Without warning on Sunday, Saied froze the nation’s parliament, fired top ministers and took over executive powers and supervision of public prosecution, saying he had to save the country, which is suffering from its worst outbreak of the virus to date and a failing economy.
+While many Tunisians welcomed his move, critics called it a coup.
+Media and human rights groups expressed alarm at the closure of the Al-Jazeera news bureau in Tunis.

-Since then, he has moved against corrupt lawmakers and tycoons and strengthened military oversight of the pandemic.
+In recent days, Saied has moved against allegedly corrupt lawmakers and tycoons and strengthened military oversight of the nation’s response to the coronavirus.
 He and his aides held a flurry of meetings with foreign allies, promising that his power grab is temporary.

 But his next steps are unclear.

 Tunisian analysts don’t expect an army-driven takeover like that seen in Egypt, or a return to the autocratic past, thanks in part to a population that’s no longer afraid to speak out.
-But the situation is volatile, and new protests are expected Saturday, when supporters and opponents of the president could face off.
+But the situation is volatile, and new protests may occur Saturday.

-Pro-government voices in Egypt, Saudi Arabia and the United Arab Emirates celebrate what they interpret as a victory over political Islam, which they see as a threat to their rule.
+Pro-government voices in Egypt, Saudi Arabia and the United Arab Emirates are celebrating the moves as a victory over political Islam, which they see as a threat to their governing systems - notably in Gulf states where political parties are banned.

-Egypt is watching carefully.
-It was the first to follow Tunisia in an outburst of mass protests against autocratic rule in 2011.
-In the aftermath, the highly organized Muslim Brotherhood rose to power, but was ousted in 2013 amid a military-backed popular uprising led by Abdel Fattah el-Sissi.
+Egypt is watching carefully; It was the first to follow Tunisia in an outburst of mass protests in 2011.
+In the aftermath, the highly organized Muslim Brotherhood rose to power, but was ousted in 2013 amid a military-backed popular uprising led by Abdel Fattah el-Sissi, who was supported by Saudi Arabia and the UAE.

 El-Sissi has embarked on economic reforms and brought some political stability to the Arab world’s most populous country, but his tenure has been marred by the jailing of tens of thousands of people.